mcellteam/cellblender_tutorials/visualize_plot.rst

 these modes and options.
 Some plug-ins may choose to honor a subset or even none of these options.

+The following examples were made using the MatPlotLib Plotter.

 Examples:
 ----------------